PVinaches/PVinaches/README.md

 I am **Paloma Vinaches**, a Spanish :es: **web developer** based in Luxembourg :luxembourg:

 <div style="text-align: justify">
     I have been studying programming for the last two years.
 I started with Python and Matlab for work reasons.
 Still, after finishing <a href="https://cs50.harvard.edu/x/2020/">CS50x</a> in October 2020, I decided to become a web developer.
-Since June 2021, I am studying and practising full time.
+Since 2021, I am studying and practising full time.
 </div>

 ### Languages and Tools :computer: